Grand Duchess Anastasia Mikhailovna of Russia: Early life

 Anastasia Mikhailovna of Russia was born at the Peterhof Palace on 28 July 1860.
 As a child, she was nicknamed "Stassie" by those around her.
-She was the only daughter among the seven children of Grand Duke Michael Mikhailovich of Russia and Grand Duchess Olga Feodorovna, born Princess Cecilie of Baden, and thus the cherished child of the family, particularly favored by her father and doted on by her six brothers.
+She was the only daughter among the seven children of Grand Duke Mikhail Nikolaevich and Grand Duchess Olga Feodorovna, born Princess Cecilie of Baden, and thus the cherished child of the family, particularly favored by her father and doted on by her six brothers.

 In 1862, her father was appointed Viceroy of the Caucasus.
-He settled with his family in Tiflis (now Tbilisi), the capital of Georgia, where Anastasia grew up in her father's large palace, as well as at the Borjomi estate, the family's summer residence.
-Additionally, her father owned the Mikhailovsky Palace near St. Petersburg and a residence on the shores of the Black Sea.
+He settled with his family in Tiflis (now Tbilisi), the capital of Georgia, where Anastasia grew up in her father's large palace, as well as at the Borjomi estate, Likani Villa, the family's summer residence.
+Additionally, her father owned the Mikhailovsky Palace in St. Petersburg and a residence on the shores of the Black Sea.

 Her father was heavily occupied with his military duties and responsibilities as governor.
 Anastasia's mother, Grand Duchess Olga, was extremely proud of her lineage, despite doubts about its legitimacy.
 She imposed strict German-style discipline and showed little affection for her children, educating them with a firm hand.

 Lacking maternal affection, Anastasia found some tenderness from her brothers, though she was separated from them most of the time.
 On Sundays, she was allowed to join them for a walk.
 She was particularly close to her eldest brother, Grand Duke Nicholas Mikhailovich, with whom she shared artistic interests.
 She therefore grew up independently, displaying intelligence and a strong personality.
 She had an open and warm character.
 Tall and slender, with dark hair and green eyes, Anastasia's education focused on languages, as was customary for a princess destined to marry a European prince.
 She spoke Russian and German fluently, as well as French (the language of courts) and English.